neuroretransmit/x-lang/README.md

 ## Current State

-X language currently able to generate LLVM IR for variable declarations only.
-No other syntax is supported at this time.
+X language currently able to generate LLVM IR for its main module and implicit entry and global variable declarations.
+No other syntax is supported at this time, it is being added.

 ## Slated Features